Keeping your timber deck looking sharp and protecting your investment is important, so join us as we unpack all things ‘timber oils’

 - Changing products each year can be a disaster!
 Start right, finish right.

-- Yearly maintenance and the time between coatings depends on the exposure to sun, sub frame ventilation and foot traffic
+- Yearly maintenance and the time between coatings depend on the exposure to the sun, subframe ventilation and foot traffic

 - Leaving your timber unprotected or letting it pass its yearly coating cycle can quickly result in defects and damaged timber

 - Timber is a natural product, and it will shrink, expand, get hot, cool down, and change in colour across its lifespan- love and embrace its natural beauty!

 Get to know the basics!